cwill83247/dogFriendlyCamping/README.md

 A footer was added so consitent throught the site.

+## Database Design

+MongoDB was used as a non relational database, to hold the collections as listed below:

+ADD IMAGE!!!!!!!

 ## Initial design Experience
 The pages have been designed to represent a brand throughout the site, be intuitive to the user, whilst focussing on the content.
 I have tried to limit clutter, and to provide a clean look and feel in terms of design for the user.